What is the minimum set of items I need to purchase for a complete fixture?

-For European and Australasia destinations the parcel will be assessed any applicable taxes (e.g. VAT) or duties when it enters the destination country.
+For European destinations the parcel will be assessed any applicable taxes (e.g. VAT) or duties when it enters the destination country.
 These taxes or duties are charged by local authorities, not us.
 We cannot predict what they will be and we cannot pre-pay them for you.
 If any payment is due the local postal service will typically collect it on delivery.

 Can you ship using other carriers?